18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * Now click File -> Open in the menu bar and find your copy of 18f.gsa.gov, which is located in the directory `user/code` where `user` is your username.

-* Click on 18f.gsa.gov and click open.
+* Click on 18f.gsa.gov and click "open".

 **Voila!
 You can now see all of the files that make up the site.** It should look like this.